MSNC-dev/MHGNN-Motif-based-Hypergraph-Neural-Networks/README.md

 + *lr*: learning rate.
 + *batch*: batch size.
 + *epoch*: the number of epochs of traning process.
++ *patience*: we conduct early stop with fixed patience.
 + *k*: dimension = k * 10.
 + *n*: number of hypergraph convolution layers.
 + *window*: length of the historical observation window.